 Another issue that could affect your experience of sea diving is what kind of contact lens you’re wearing.
 In general, people who wear soft contacts have a more pleasant experience than those who wear hard gas-permeable lenses.

 The reason hard lenses are more uncomfortable mainly has to do with the pressure buildup as you go further under the water.
 Hard contacts also tend to trap nitrogen while you’re diving, which has the negative effect of clouding your vision.
 On top of all these issues, hard contact lenses are more prone to falling out of a person’s eyes compared with soft lenses.

 Scuba diving is a fun activity and it is a pity to miss out on all the action because you can't see!

 Another risk is getting your masked 'kicked off' or displaced during a dive.
 If you look around to find your mask, you can lose your lenses!
-Try to find your with one eye, at least then you only stand a chance of losing one lens and can complete the dive - better still get your buddy to find it!
+Try to find your mask with one eye, keeping the other eye closed, at least then you only stand a chance of losing one lens and can complete the dive - better still get your buddy to find it!